vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The advent of Islam

 Such tendencies generally have a long history.
 As has been shown in Lorenzen’s study (1978), Warrior Ascetics in Indian History, before the Muslim conquests India did not have any holy wars, either in the sense defined above or in the sense of ‘wars fought by holy men’.
 But with the introduction of Muslim rule in North India, a change takes place, although this does not directly result in a holy war.
 Hindus are obstructed in the observance of their religious practices, and the religious interests vested in temples and monasteries are threatened with confiscation or destructioṇAt the same time the advent of Islam leads to conflicts between Hindu Yogis and Muslim fak.īrs (see above, p.
 11), and the system of traditional education, which ensured the continuity of cultural and religious values, was seriously undermined.
-The state of affairs may be illustrated by a description of the razzia of Mah. m¯ud of Ghazni, who destroyed the great temple in Somnāth (Gujarat) in ad 1024–25.
+The state of affairs may be illustrated by a description of the razzia of Mah. mūd of Ghazni, who destroyed the great temple in Somnāth (Gujarat) in ad 1024–25.

 In the year 414 ah Mahm´ud captured several forts and cities in Hind, and he also took the idol called Somn´at.
 The idol was the greatest of all the idols of Hind.
 Every night that there was an eclipse the Hindus went on pilgrimage to the temple, and there congregated to the number of a hundred thousand persons. [. . . ] One thousand Brahmans attended every day to perform the worship of the idol, and to introduce the visitors.
 Three hundred persons were employed in shaving the heads and beards of the pilgrims.
 Three hundred and fifty persons sang and danced at the gate of the temple.
 Every one of these received a settled allowance daily. [. . . ] He reached Somn´at on a Thursday in the middle of Z´ı-l Ka-da, and there he beheld a strong fortress built upon the seashore, so that it was washed by the waves. [. . . ] Next morning, early, the Muhammadans renewed the battle, and made great havoc